-Actuarial Valuation and Review as of July 1, 2017
+Actuarial Valuation and Review as of July 1, 2018

 This report has been prepared at the request of the Pension Board to assist in administering the Plan.
-This valuation report may not otherwise be copied or reproduced in any form without the consent of the Board and may only be provided to other parties in its entirety.
+This valuation report may not otherwise be copied or reproduced in any form without the consent of the Board and may only be provided to other parties in its entirety, unless expressly authorized by Segal.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.

-Copyright © 2018 by The Segal Group, Inc. All rights reserved.
+Copyright © 2019 by The Segal Group, Inc. All rights reserved.
+8876649 v1/00758.001

-30 Waterside Drive, Suite 300 Farmington, CT 06032-3069 T 860.678,3000 www.segalco.com
+30 Waterside Drive, Suite 300 Farmington, CT 06032-3069 T 860.678.3000 www.segalco.com

-April 10, 2018
+April 5, 2019

-Mr. Donald Currey, Pension Board Chairman Town of East Hartford 740 Main Street East Hartford, CT 06108
+Mr. Donald Currey Pension Board Chairman Town of East Hartford 740 Main Street East Hartford, CT 06108